kariemoorman/learn-cybersecurity/concepts/compliance.md

 *(Source: https://www.sage.com/en-us/blog/ccpa-non-compliance-penalties/)*

 What are the penalties for non-compliance?
 - The Attorney General has discretion in the actual amount per-violation.
 The Attorney General may take civil action, including imposing an injunction and a civil penalty of $2,500 for each violation.
 If the violation is considered to be intentional then that might rise to $7,500 for each violation.
-These penalties from the Attorney General are widely understood to apply to each consumer (e.g., if 1,000 of your consumers are affected, the civil penalty amounts to $7.5 million).
+These penalties from the Attorney General are widely understood to apply to each consumer (e.g., if 1,000 consumers are affected, and the penalty per violation equates to $7500, the civil penalty amounts to $7.5 million).

 <hr>